kweemstra/TEACH/README.md

 You should now be good-to-go.
 To verify this, please type jupyter-notebook in the Terminal.
 A browser window should open and you should be able to start a new Python 3 Notebook:
 [jupyter-notebook](images/jupyter-notebook.png)

-If you got suck somewhere in the process above, I will either let you look over the shoulder of a colleague tomorrow or we will do some quick troubleshooting.
+If you got stuck somewhere in the process above, I will either let you look over the shoulder of a colleague tomorrow or we will do some quick troubleshooting.

 ---
 **Step 4:**